19 Fantastic Books Set in New York

 Find this book in: Old Hollywood Books / Summer Read 2024 / Books Set in NYC / New Historical Fiction Books / Giftable Books

-This book set in New York City in 1956 is about Marion Brooks who decides to audition to become a Radio City Rockette.
-When tragedy strikes Radio City Music Hall, the city still in turmoil over the inability to catch the “big Apple Bomber.”
+This book is set in New York City in 1956 when Marion Brooks decided to audition to become a Radio City Rockette.
+When tragedy strikes Radio City Music Hall, the city still in turmoil over the inability to catch the “Big Apple Bomber.”

 The Rules of Civility by Amor Towles